mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Additionally, it allows you to sample from the distribution P(x|Y=y,Z=z) for a given ``y`` and ``z``.

         It assumes every conditioned PDF has the same size.

-If the user requests a method that needs the integral, it will schedule its computation.
+        If the user requests a method that needs the integral, it will automatically schedule its computation on-the-fly.

         This distribution can be used in the context of spectral rendering, where each wavelength conditions the underlying distribution.